How Morgan State's new leader prepares for the Battle of the Bands

 Regardless of how Morgan State or the other five bands do on Saturday, they share a common bond that makes them special.

-"It's the B, the black, (and) HBCU is the B; the blackness is what makes it special," Reid adds.
+"It's the B, the black, (and) HBCU is the B; the blackness is what makes it special," Reid said.

 "That music, that grit.
 And when I say grit, I mean it's not the limited resources that we often have compared to other institutions.
 But you wouldn't know it because of the talent.
 That's why I talk about the B. We just have to find a way to be great.
 And I think that's what makes us unique and that's what I love about our schools."